CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/wizards-companion-rules.md

 If played as a permanent-event, it remains in play until it is tapped to use its special ability.
 Tapping a Nazgul permanent-event counts as playing a hazard for all purposes (i.e., hazard limit, targeting restrictions, etc.).

 ---

+{: .text-center .text-gamma }
+NOTES

+These Original Rules provide the original published text without modification from errata or official clarifications.
+However, they do have corrections to minor typographical, grammatical, clerical, and typesetting issues in the original text.
+Such corrections are not annotated.
+Any correction beyond a minor issue would be left unaltered and described in an annotation.